NotSimone/Dex-Reader/README.md

 Basic MangaDex reader built on the new MangaDex v5 api with Flutter.

+Take a look here: https://dexreader.simonliveshere.com/#/

 Note: Both this app and the api it is built on are pretty buggy and are liable to break without warning.

-To build: Make sure you have flutter >v2 sdk and the Android sdk installed.
+To build: Make sure you have flutter >v2 sdk.
-Download this repository, and run the build command with `flutter build apk`.
+- For Android: Make sure you have the Android SDK installed and run `flutter build apk`.
+- For Web: Run `flutter build web --web-renderer html`.

 Unfortunately because of CORS this won't work as a web app without some more tweaking :(.